 Our teams continue to work hard by putting extra measures in place, including ensuring that everything is cleaned and socially distanced along with longer appointment times, to keep both our customers and colleagues safe – so you still can come and see us with confidence.

-Our Derby INTU store is only able to offer a reduced service during this time.
-To support you, we will be available near the click and collect desk for collection of existing orders and providing a remote service for any emergency care that you may need during this time.
-We will be contacting all customers with an existing booking to rearrange.
+To support you, we will be providing a remote service for any emergency and essential care that you may need during this period.
+We will be contacting all customers with an existing booking to rearrange your appointment and customers with outstanding orders to arrange collection.
 Our Customer Care Team are on hand to support you during this time.
-You can contact them at email@example.com or you call us on 0330 1355330.
+You can contact them at [email protected] or you call us on 0330 1355330.